Pylons/pyramid_cookbook/templates.rst

        </body>
    </html>

-Each template which using the ``base`` template will look like this:
+Each template which is using the ``base`` template will look like this:

 .. code-block:: html
    :linenos: